anguschadney/gettidydata/CodeBook.md

  * 5 STANDING
  * 6 LAYING
 3. **feature:** Name of a particular feature, examples include fBodyAccJerk, fBodyGyro, tBodyGyroJerkMag...
-4. **measurement:** Measurement type, valid values are:
- * mean
- * std
-5. **dimension:** Dimension of a particular feature, valid values are:
+4. **dimension:** Dimension of a particular feature, valid values are:
  * x
  * y
  * z
  * (blank, not applicable to feature)
+5. **mean** Average mean for the particular feature, normalised between -1 and 1
-6. **averagevalue** Average value of measurements for the particular feature, normalised between -1 and 1
+6. **std** Average std for the particular feature, normalised between -1 and 1

 ## Transformations